 Independent inquiry into the management of retired racehorses

-The Queensland Government is conducting an independent inquiry into the regulatory and oversight arrangements of abattoirs and other facilities accepting horses for slaughter, and the management of retired racehorses in Queensland, including horses moved from interstate.
+The Queensland Government conducted an independent inquiry into the management of retired racehorses, including the regulatory and oversight arrangements for abattoirs and knackeries and the transport of horses to those facilities.

-Retired District Court Judge Terry Martin SC is leading the inquiry with the support of equine veterinary surgeon Dr Peter Reid.
-Both Mr Martin and Dr Reid have extensive experience in their respective fields and bring a wealth of knowledge and experience to the inquiry.
+Retired District Court Judge Terry Martin SC led the inquiry with the support of equine veterinary surgeon Dr Peter Reid.
+Both Mr Martin and Dr Reid have extensive experience in their respective fields and brought a wealth of knowledge and experience to the inquiry.